1. Asynchronous and synchronous exceptions

 - Asynchronous exceptions

-Synchronous exceptions happen at a specific program statement, no matter, how many times to run a program in similar execution environment.
+Synchronous exceptions happen at a specific program statement, no matter, how many times we run a program in similar execution environment.

-Example of these exceptions are what we care for in our daily life as developer i.e. NullPointerException or ArrayIndexOutOfBoundsException etc.
+Example of synchronous exceptions are what we care for in our daily life as developer i.e.

-If you run a java program n times with same input, they will occur at a same line number every time.
+For example, we run a Java program ‘N’ times with same input.
+If NullPointerException occur at line number ‘M’ then they will occur at a same line number every time.
+This is example of synchronous exception in Java.

 Asynchronous exceptions can raise practically anywhere.
 It follows that asynchronous exception handling can’t be required by the compiler.
 They are also difficult to program with.

-Examples of naturally asynchronous events include pressing Ctrl-C to interrupt a program, and receiving a signal such as “stop” or “suspend” from another thread of execution.
+Examples of naturally asynchronous events include pressing Ctrl-C to interrupt a program, or receiving a signal such as “stop” or “suspend” from another thread of execution.
+For example, if you press ‘CTRL + C’ N times during application execution, no one can guarantee the line number on which the application will end.

 Happy Learning !!